Language selection

 Key facts

-• 2022 expenditures are expected to rise to $3.7 billion – an increase of about 3%, based on reported spending intentions (si).
+• 2023 expenditures are expected to fall to $3.7 billion – a decrease of about 8%, based on reported spending intentions (si).

 The amount spent on mineral exploration and on deposit appraisal activity depends largely on market conditions and commodity prices.
 Over the last decade, mineral and metal prices fluctuated significantly, reaching a cyclical peak in 2011 that was driven by rapid growth in China and other emerging market economies.
 Prices subsequently decreased as supply outpaced demand.